AldosAC/GitFlowLab/README.md

 Pulls the contents of the target branch at the target remote into your current branch and attempts to merge them.

 The most important aspect to remember is that git will attempt to merge the branch you pull into your current branch.
 If you're just pulling the latest changes to your current branch, that's a pretty painless process.
 However, if you're pulling another branch into your current branch, you may have merge conflicts which will need to be addressed before the merge is completed.
 When this happens, the updated files will be staged to be committed, but the merge commit won't complete automatically.
 The output from your pull will indicate which files have a merge conflict.
 Once you've resolved those merge conflicts, those files should appear as unstaged changes.
 Stage the files and then commit your changes and you should be all set.

+#### Git Push
+Command: `git push <remote> <branch>`

+Updates the remote with the commits from the target branch.
+Note that the target branch is also the branch that will be updated on the remote.
+So `git push origin new-feature` would update the "new-feature" branch on the remote with the changes from your local "new-feature" branch.

+If the remote contains work that you do not have, such as if someone else had pushed a commit to that branch which you haven't pulled down yet, the push will fail.
+You'll need to pull the changes down, merge them with your own and then push your work up to the remote again.

 ## Git Ignore File
 Sometimes we're working with files that contain sensitive information.
 We also often use tools which create local config files.
 Maybe we've got a bunch of large modules that were installed by something like NPM?